-In addition to the non-nil type system presented in Section 2, we used TypePlug to implement a class-based type system and a confinement type system.
-We present in some detail the first of these, and briefly summarize our experience with the second.
+In addition to the non-nil type system presented in Section 2, we used Type-Plug to implement a class-based type system and a confinement type system.
+The description focuses on how to implement type systems using TypePlug, we do not provide formal definitions for the type systems used as case studies.